 Customer Access to ITM Data and Privacy Options

-Access to ITM data may be controlled by policies set-up by security administrators.
+Access to ITM data may be controlled by policies set by Customer security administrators.
 Access can be assigned to specific users and groups.
 Data is made available to authorized users and groups through the solution’s dashboard.

 How Proofpoint Retains Records